Skip to content

 Program Overview

-Students are required to complete 36 hours of coursework.
+Students are required to complete 33 hours of coursework.
 Courses are tightly integrated and focused on application-based curriculum.
-This program can be completed in as few as 20 months.
+This program is designed especially for working educators, so you can study on your schedule while continuing to work full-time.

 Students in this master's degree program focus on areas of learning that include: